Island Life

-Island Life is a compilation album by Grace Jones, released in December 1985, summing up the first nine years of her musical career.
+Island Life is the first greatest hits album by Jamaican singer and songwriter Grace Jones, released in December 1985, summing up the first nine years of her musical career.
 The album sits among Jones' best-selling works.

 Production and release

 After the major commercial success Grace Jones achieved with her comeback album Slave to the Rhythm in 1985, Island Records decided to release a best-of compilation at the end of the same year.
-Island Life would feature songs from most of Jones' Island Records albums: Portfolio, Fame, Warm Leatherette, Nightclubbing, Living My Life, and Slave to the Rhythm.
-No tracks from Muse were included.
+Island Life would feature songs from most of Jones' Island Records albums: Portfolio (1977), Fame (1978), Warm Leatherette (1980), Nightclubbing (1981), Living My Life (1982), and Slave to the Rhythm (1985).
+No tracks from Muse (1979) were included.
 Some of the songs appeared in edited forms, and a remix of "Love Is the Drug" was included.
 No new songs were recorded for the album.
 Island Life consists only of previously released material, produced by Tom Moulton, Chris Blackwell, Alex Sadkin and Trevor Horn.
 American writer and journalist Glenn O'Brien wrote an essay for the record sleeve.

 The Australian LP release of the album came with a bonus 12-inch disc containing four songs: "My Jamaican Guy", "Pull Up to the Bumper", "On Your Knees" and "Warm Leatherette", and the 1986 UK cassette release included three bonus tracks: "Demolition Man", "Nipple to the Bottle" and "Grace Jones Musclemix".

 In April 1996 Island Records and Universal re-released the album under the name Island Life 2.
 Released only in France, it featured four additional tracks: "Pars", "Feel Up" and two versions of a 1993 single "Sex Drive", intended for the Black Marilyn album, which remains unreleased to date.
 This version retains the cover picture of the original album, with the only difference being the yellow-coloured background.

 Artwork

 The cover picture is one of the most famous images of Grace Jones and was created by her then-partner Jean-Paul Goude.
 The impossibly graceful arabesque is actually a montage of separate images, following Goude's ideas on creating credible illusions with his cut-and-paint technique.
 The body position is "anatomically unlikely".
 The picture was originally published in New York magazine in 1978 and subsequently used in the music video for Jones' hit single "La Vie en rose".
 It has been since described as "one of pop culture's most famous photographs".
-Also included in the album sleeve are other iconic images of Jones, among them the "twins" photograph, Grace Jones in a cage and wearing a "maternity" dress.
+Also included in the album sleeve are other well known images of Jones, among them the "twins" photograph, Grace Jones in a cage and wearing a "maternity" dress.

 The cover picture was featured in Michael Ochs' 1996 book 1000 Record Covers and has been often imitated in works by other artists.
 The image was also referenced in Nicki Minaj's 2011 music video for "Stupid Hoe", with Minaj mimicking the pose.